Reclaiming My Voice: A Journey Beyond the Algorithm

 The Pressure of the Metrics

 A survey once revealed that 70% of creators feel overwhelmed by metrics.
 I was one of them.
-I’d stare at my analytics, scroll endlessly, compare my content, question my worth.
+I’d stare at my analytics, scroll endlessly, compare my content, and question my worth.
 It was no longer fun.
 It was a performance.

-I’d huff and roll my eyes before going live, knowing I was about to tap dance for an audience that loved information—but rarely acted on it.
-It wasn’t their fault entirely.
-It was mine too.
+I’d huff and roll my eyes before going live, knowing I was about to tap-dance for an audience that loved information but rarely acted on it.
+It wasn’t their fault entirely; it was mine too.
 I let the performance consume me.

 Hitting the Wall

 The turning point came after releasing what I felt was my best work—authentic, heartfelt, raw.
 The feedback?
 Crickets.
+I was crushed.

 The joy was gone.
 The connection was fading.
-I needed a detox—not just from social media, but from the entire algorithm-driven mindset.
+I needed a detox—not just from social media but from the entire algorithm-driven mindset.

 Detoxing from the Algorithm Trap